 Prevent heirs from having an inheritance they can’t use

 Provide funding for the transfer of ownership of the business

 Avoid lengthy probate disputes and potential lawsuits

-The Harrin Group offers free, comparative quotes on buy/sell protection plans from multiple insurance carriers so you can get the best possible rate.
+The Harrin Group offers free, comparative quotes on buy/sell agreement plans from multiple insurance carriers so you can get the best possible rate.